 Is hypnosis a miracle cure?

 No - hypnosis is not a miracle cure.
 Hypnosis has never 'cured' anyone.
-People cure themselves.
-Hypnosis is a method of empowering us with the ability to access our hidden resources in order to implement our own 'cures'.
+People "cure" themselves.
+Hypnosis is a method of empowering us with the ability to access our hidden resources in order to help facilitate change.

 What is the unconscious mind?